Patagonia Barely Sports Bra

 Hiking bras come in all sorts of styles and colors.
 The ideal option for you is largely a matter of personal taste.
 However, a few features specific to different styles might just sway your opinion.

-If you prefer more hassle-free styles, consider front or back closures, i.e. varieties that have zippers and hooks at the front or back.
+If you prefer more hassle-free styles, consider front or back closures, i.e. varieties that have zippers and hook and eye clips at the front or back.
 Compared to the pull-over variety, you can put these on and take them off faster and more easily.

 As for the color, lighter hues may look great, but they’re also tougher to clean and are always susceptible to sweat stains.
 And if you’re comfortable with taking off your tops when it gets too hot, avoid skin-tone coloring unless you’re happy looking half-naked from a distance!

 Surprisingly, a whopping 80% of women wear the wrong bra size.
-The confusion derives mainly from different brands having no uniform sizing system.
-The sizing in the Patagonia Barely, for example, runs smaller compared to the Icebreaker Merino Sprite Racerback.
+The confusion derives mainly from different brands having no uniform bras sizing system.
+The sizing in the Patagonia Barely, for example, runs smaller compared to the Icebreaker Merino Sprite Racerback bras.

 A cups are typically better served by low and high-impact bras.
 B and C cups need both compression and extra coverage, while Ds and all the cup sizes above that need all the extra support they can get.

-For adjectival sizes (those ranging from S to XL), refer to the manufacturer’s chart for a more detailed look at their sizes, and don’t be too self-conscious if you end up needing a bigger cup size.
-The most important thing here is to fully support your breasts and maximize comfort.
+For adjectival bra sizes (those ranging from S to XL), refer to the manufacturer’s chart for a more detailed look at their sizes, and don’t be too self-conscious if you end up needing a bigger cup size.
+The most important thing here is to give full support and maximize comfort.